burd5/king-of-the-hill/README.md

 - fixing the client side Javascript (bad baddddd code)
 - adding a modal button for users who add a movie using the API (instead of the current form that is inside the table)
 - getting the Tailwind CSS and Daisy UI installed with the project.
 Right now I am using CDN script tags (a big no no for production, I know) because after weeks of trying to get it to work, I had to move on.
+- connecting Google Maps or another API to search for cafes, diners, and other locations
+- allow users to create a profile where they can highlight their 'kings'

 <h1>Lessons Learned:</h1>